Apple Watch Cellular vs GPS: What's the difference?

 As with any purchase, price is important, and both device types offer differences.
 The current generation SE starts at $249 for a 40mm aluminum case, while the Cellular version begins at $299.

-The Series 9 GPS starts at $399 for the 41mm aluminum case, and the Cellular Series 9 costs from $499.
+The Series 9 GPS starts at $399 for the 41mm aluminum case, and the Cellular Series 9 starts from $499.
 These prices rise with larger screens and nicer case materials.
 The Apple Watch Series 9 Stainless Steel (GPS + Cellular) starts at $699.
-The most expensive device is the $799 Apple Watch Ultra, which is only available with Cellular connection.
+The most expensive device is the $799 Apple Watch Ultra, which is only available with a Cellular connection.
 Of course, you can always save money with the best Apple Watch deals and sales.

 Apple Watch Cellular vs. GPS: Which should you buy?